John Alksne

-John Fergus Alksne (October 20, 1933 – May 17, 2024) was an American academic who was Professor Emeritus of Neurosurgery and Dean of the School of Medicine at the University of California, San Diego.
+John Fergus Alksne (October 20, 1933 – May 17, 2024) was an American academic who was Professor Emeritus of Neurosurgery and Dean of the UC San Diego School of Medicine.

 Early life

 Alksne was born in San Jose, California on October 20, 1933.
 He graduated from Palo Alto High School in 1951.

 Career

-Alksne obtained his medical degree at the University of Washington in Seattle.
+Alksne obtained his medical degree at the University of Washington School of Medicine.

 After spending one year at the Anatomical Institute in Oslo, Norway, Alksne served as the Chief of Neurosurgery at Harbor General Hospital at UCLA from 1964 to 1967.
-He then served as the Professor and Chair of Neurological Surgery at the Medical College of Virginia from 1967 to 1971.
+He then served as the Professor and Chair of Neurological Surgery at The Medical College of Virginia from 1967 to 1971.

 Alksne moved to San Diego in 1971.
 At the University of California, San Diego, Alksne would serve as: